 Skip to Content

 When I was telling my friends about my (then) future trip to Southeast Asia, everyone had questions about Bangkok, Phuket, the Angkor Wat, Vietnam’s coastline, and the Malaysian islands.
 However, no one asked a single thing about Laos.
 And most travelers that backpack around Southeast Asia often skip poor little Laos and head to its famous neighbors.
 Even for me, Laos was this small landlocked country surrounded by mystery.
-However, I’ve done my fair share of traveling around Laos and learned a lot about this amazing country.
-After that, I decided to write this article to share the things I’ve learned about Laos with the world.
-Here are some things I wish I knew before visiting Laos.
+However, I’ve done my fair share of traveling around and learned that there are a lot of beautiful places in Laos.

 kuang si waterfall